Structured governance assurance for UK school governing boards.

 Skills Audit & Training Review

-Reviews the board skills matrix, identifies gaps, plans recruitment, and ensures CPD aligns with the school improvement plan.
+Reviews the board skills matrix, identifies what is missing, plans recruitment and ensures CPD aligns with the school improvement plan.

 Annually